led/reagent-tutorial/README.md

 argument is a reference to the underlying React component.
 The last two arguments are not used at all in this tutorial.

-The complete interface for a Reagent component is therefor
+The complete interface for a Reagent component is therefore

 ```clojure
 (defn some-component [props children this]